-(a) Each person who finds a parachute assembly to be unserviceable or unairworthy shall ensure that the assembly is clearly marked as unserviceable.

-(b) No person shall return to service a parachute assembly that has been marked as unserviceable until it has been re-inspected and returned to a serviceable and airworthy state.
+- (a) A person who finds a parachute assembly to be unserviceable or unairworthy must ensure that the assembly is clearly marked as unserviceable. - (b) A person must not return to service a parachute assembly that has been marked as unserviceable until it has been re-inspected and returned to a serviceable and airworthy state.